Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 Your healthcare team will create a specific treatment plan for you depending on your symptoms.

-Read more about treating Behçet's disease.
+Read about treating Behçet's disease.

 ^^ Back to top

-In most cases, there will be times when the symptoms improve (remission) and times when they get worse (flare-ups or relapses).
+Most people experience times when the symptoms improve (remission) and times when they get worse (flare-ups or relapses).

 The main symptoms of Behçet's disease are outlined below.